kylekyleong/vim/README.md

 # vim

-Add number `N` before a command will execute the command `N` number of times.
+Add number `N` before any :command will execute the command `N` number of times.

 ## Command
 |command|description|